songyandong/documentation/how_to_use_ppio_demo.md

 - upload & download file (Support breakpoint transmission)
 - drag & drop file upload
 - share file
-- get file by share code
+- get the file by share code

-It should be noted that since this demo is completely decentralized.
+It should be noted that since this demo is entirely decentralized.
 There are some differences between the use and the cloud storage you have used before.
 If you encounter some problems, you can give feedback to this email **(feedbacks@pplabs.org)**.

 **desktop client**
 ![desktop](./images/desktop.png)